 What makes the Northern Cape such an exciting and extraordinary place to visit?
-There are so many inspiring experiences that define the largest province of South Africa that we have created the A- Z of experiences to help you choose the experience most appealing to our visitors.
-We hope these experiences will inspire you and your clients to create a unforgettable Northern Cape holiday experiences.
-Take a look at the A-Z list of for inspiration and enjoy experiencing some of them.
+There are so many inspiring experiences that define the largest province of South Africa that we have created an A-Z of experiences to help you choose.
+We hope these experiences will inspire you and your clients to create an unforgettable Northern Cape holiday experience.

 A – Adventure

 Adrenaline junkies, adventure seekers and outdoor enthusiasts are spoilt for choice with activities ranging from rock climbing to white river rafting, 4x4 trails, adventure motor-biking, paragliding and fly-fishing.

 The province is also playing an integral part in the global BLOODHOUND Project.
 This international initiative is an attempt to set a new world land speed record by building a car capable of reaching of 1600 kilometres per hour, while inspiring young people to pursue careers in science, technology, engineering and mathematics.

 C – Culture